 Over the course of the project, challenges regarding the pipe jacking included sizing the casing and spacers, sourcing the right size main, connecting the HDPE pipe to the concrete manhole, shoring a large enough excavation for the 1800mm diameter overbuild manhole, bypassing the existing storm main, and boulders.
 In the engineering design work, challenges included the reprofiling of Gilmore Avenue at 1st Avenue/Douglas Road to incorporate a new four-leg intersection from the existing three-leg intersection.
 The existing constraints included a steep road grade and many existing underground utilities.
 Coordination with the construction work associated with a new Fortis gas main and the adjacent development site to the south were also challenging.

-In terms of how it has transformed the community, the new four-leg intersection at Gilmore Avenue and 1st Avenue/Douglas Road improved traffic circulation in the neighborhood.
+In terms of how it has transformed the community, the new four-leg intersection at Gilmore Avenue and 1st Avenue/Douglas Road improved traffic circulation in the neighbourhood.
 In addition, the new off-site roadworks improvement has provided enhanced pedestrian and bicycle movement around the development site area.

 Some of the newer, lasting innovations for the community include promoting non-vehicular movements through a new typical road section on the adjacent streets on Gilmore Avenue and Douglas Road, which incorporated new pedestrian paths, new street lighting, bicycle lanes, and rain management amenities.
 In addition, stormwater management has been provided with an onsite detention tank and oil interceptor unit to improve stormwater quality and reduce discharge to the City’s system.

 Binnie worked with a large consulting team that included architects, landscaping, electrical, geotechnical, and mechanical consultants to complete the project efficiently.
-Please visit binnie.com/projects for more civil engineering and design projects.